Doctoral Internship in Health Service Psychology 2025-2026

 An essential facet of effective intern training is receiving quality supervision.
 CAPS interns consistently report enjoying excellent and supportive supervision throughout their internship year.

 During the summer orientation period, interns receive two hours of individual clinical supervision from a CAPS licensed psychologist and two hours of group supervision led by the Training Director.
-Summer clinical supervisors are assigned by the Training Director.

 In addition to receiving two hours of individual supervision weekly, interns receive regularly scheduled group supervision, group supervision of supervision, testing supervision, diversity liaison supervision, and minor rotation supervision.